Discover the new FENS webinar series on “How concepts and techniques emerged in neuroscience”

 FENS News, Neuroscience News

-Discover the first CHET and History Committee joint webinar on “Dendritic spines as learning hubs”, taking place on 30 May 2023 at 15:00 pm CEST.
+Discover the first CHET and History Committee joint webinar on “Dendritic spines as learning hubs”, taking place on 17 January 2024 at 15:00 pm CET.
 This event will focus on the concept of dendritic spines as learning hubs presented by two outstanding speakers Prof. Javier DeFelipe (ES) and Prof. Valentin Nägerl (FR).

 Santiago Ramón y Cajal, the Spanish founder of modern neuroscience, was the first researcher to identify dendritic spines as important neuronal structures and the role that spines play in learning and memory.
 Before, these tiny structures were considered mere artefacts.